BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Empowering_Bitcoin_with_Scripts.md

 ```
 The `ELSE` block is where Alice got her funds, after a 24-hour delay.
 However now it's been superceded; that's the whole point of a Lightning-style payment channel, after all.
 In this situation, this transaction should never be published.
 Bob has no incentive to because he has a newer transaction, which benefits him more because he's been sent some of Alice's funds.
 Alice has no incentive either, because she loses the funds if she tries because of that `revokeCode`.
 So no one puts the transaction onto the blockchain, and the off-chain transactions continue.

-It's worth exploring how this script would work in a variety of situations, most of which involve Alice trying to cheat by reverting to this older transaction, which depicts the funds _before_ Alice sent some of them to Bob.
+It's worth exploring how this script would work in a variety of situations, most of which involve Alice trying to cheat by reverting to this older transaction, which describes the funds _before_ Alice sent some of them to Bob.

 #### Run the Lock Script for Cheating Alice, with Revocation Code